nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 **LED slide**

 The embedded software equivalent is the LED.
-Things go wrong quickly in embedded code, and your CPU can halt faster than the first `H` in `Hello, World!` can make it out the serial port.
+Things go wrong quickly in embedded code, and your CPU can halt and restart faster than the first `H` in `Hello, World!` can make it out the serial port at RS-232 speeds.
 So if you want to know where your code is getting to, why not light a series of LEDs, one at a time?

 **fluoresence slide**

 Debugging isn't easy in biological systems either.
+RS-232 is actually fairly modern by comparison.
 Thankfully we have an unlikely ally in the jellyfish.
-Jellyfish have a fluorescent protein
+Jellyfish have a gene `GFP` which codes for a fluorescent protein.
+This gene can be fused with a gene of interest and then when that gene is expressed, so is the fluorescent protein.
+So cells which express that gene, glow!

+This can be used to sort cells by activity.

 ### Fuzzing / Deep Mutational Scanning